thi-ng/blog/2016/20160105-evolutionary-failures.md

 _the_) first pioneer(s) of GP and computer-based artificial life simulations.

-What followed next in my process was a long exploration, research and partial reconstruction of Barricelli’s approach, mixed with an additional second layer of GP to actually breed replication rules & functions.
+What followed next in my process was a long exploration, research and partial reconstruction of Barricelli's approach, mixed with an additional second layer of GP to actually breed replication rules & functions.
 However this all will be discussed in detail in the upcoming second part of this article…